-- (i) Develop a landscape-based approach to recapture the historical tradition of governing local commonage through locally-led farm group management practices; - (ii) Establish a common set of agronomic, economic, social and environmental indicators using innovative technologies (livestock tracking, GIS, drones, digital media, trail counters), to monitor impacts regarding grazing management, biodiversity, landscape and walking initiatives; - (iii) Provide a mechanism to create a positive outreach programme to include a social farming initiative; - (iv) Prevent further habitat damage through the formation of management groups to manage the habitats on a landscape scale; - (v) Improve the conservation status of Annex I Heath and Bog Habitats in the Twelve Bens/Maumturks area.
+(i) Develop a landscape-based approach to recapture the historical tradition of governing local commonage through locally-led farm group management practices;

+(ii) Establish a common set of agronomic, economic, social and environmental indicators using innovative technologies (livestock tracking, GIS, drones, digital media, trail counters), to monitor impacts regarding grazing management, biodiversity, landscape and walking initiatives;

-- Formulate farmer-led management groups to manage the uplands sustainably. - Develop an incentive system for improving agricultural management of upland heaths and peatlands. - Run training events and implementation programmes for scheme participants in the use of modern technology such as drones and virtual fencing to mitigate against uneconomical and extensive labour practices. - Targeted scrub removal of rhododendron encroachment by non-chemical methods to enable the restoration of peatland and grassland habitats. - Develop a social farming programme through the Forum Connemara ABILITY Programme.
+to manage the uplands sustainably.

+• Develop an incentive system for improving agricultural management of upland heaths and peatlands.

+• Run training events and implementation programmes for scheme participants in the use of modern technology such as drones and virtual fencing to mitigate against uneconomical and extensive labour practices.

+Targeted scrub removal of rhododendron encroachment by non-chemical methods to enable the restoration of peatland and grassland habitats.

+Develop a social farming programme through the Forum Connemara ABILITY Programme.

-Develop a Twelve Bens/Maumturks blackface sheep initiative, whereby the indigenous blackface sheep bred in the Twelve Bens/ Maumturks will be maintained and enhanced produce an animal for sustainable management of upland habitats through extensive grazing regimes.
+Develop a Twelve Bens/Maumturks blackface

+sheep initiative, whereby the indigenous

+blackface sheep bred in the Twelve Bens/

+Maumturks will be maintained and enhanced

+to produce an animal for sustainable

+management of upland habitats through

+extensive grazing regimes.

-- Reintroduce suitable cattle breeds to manage upland peatlands and grasslands. - Manage the impact of recreational use in the Twelve Bens/Maumturks through trail definition and maintenance works. - Develop school education programmes and public outreach.
+Reintroduce suitable cattle breeds to

+manage upland peatlands and grasslands.

+Manage the impact of recreational use in

+the Twelve Bens/Maumturks through trail